Your cart is currently empty!

 2. Inspect Lanes and Routes

-Picking orders and bringing them to pack stations can take a lot of time in a warehouse.
+Picking orders and bringing them to packing stations can take a lot of time in a warehouse.
 Your employees can end up walking hundreds of miles every single day, resulting in longer order-fulfillment times.
 So, when you are spending so much money on your staff, you should optimize the work they do on a daily basis.

 One of the best ways to cut costs is to optimize your warehouse’s routes and lanes to make it easier for your employees to move faster.
 The speed of picking and packing orders will depend on the location of each product.
 For that reason, it’s best to store items closer to their end goal.